worldbank/ietoolkit/src/test-instructions.md

 This is a suggested approach to how to test a command:
 1. Simplest case
     1. If it is a new command, or a command you have never used, try to figure out the simplest way the command can be used (i.e. the fewest amount of options used) and make sure you understand the input, the calculations and the output.
 In this process, try to come up with a way that the documentation could have been more helpful to you coming up with this case.
       1. To test a command, see if there is a *run-file* where someone have already prepared this simplest way to use the command.
       1. After you have tested on the data in the *run-file* test the same specification of your own data
       1. If there is no *run-file* come up with your own most simple case
 1. Standard case
     1. After you tested the most simple case it is time to test a standard case.
 Again, see if there is a *run-file* that have prepared such a case for you.
 If there is no such file, see if you can use the documentation to come up with that case
     1. If the command has new features, you can skip testing the most simple case and go directly to test that specific feature.
 1. Special cases
-  1. This is where you show put the code to a challenge to see if there are special cases that the code handle incorrectly.
     1. A special case where the command is supposed to work.
 Come up with a case that is special but you still expect the command to handle that.
 For example:
         1. Some observations have missing values in variables used
         1. Both numeric and string variables are working if that is supposed to be the cases
     1. A special case where the command is not supposed to work.
 This should lead to the command providing a helpful error message instead of an unhelpful error message, or - even worse - incorrect analysis.
         1. Use string variable where numeric is expected, and vice versa.
         1. Use corner case variables, like zero or very large values
         1. Specify too many or too few variables